-When I bring food to a party, it must follow some if not all of the following qualifications:
+When I bring food to a party, (whether it’s a football party, or a holiday party, or any other type of potluck get together) it must follow some if not all of the following qualifications:

 - Real Food (whole ingredients, homemade, not processed)